bbossssss/Customer_Analytics/Customer Segmentation and Product Recommendation/README.md

 ## Contact

-If you have any questions or suggestions regarding this project, feel free to contact Boss at Satornboss@gmail.com.
+If you have any questions or suggestions regarding this project, feel free to contact me at Satornboss@gmail.com.

 Thank you for your interest in our project!